microsoft/FluidFramework/server/routerlicious/packages/lambdas/src/scribe/README.md

 While clients can parse service summaries, service summary do not provide the performance improvements of summarizing the container on the client.

-The service summary manages the case where there are no clients to write a summary.
+### Why Service Summary?

+The service must write a summary because op storage is not guaranteed to be persistent.
+The service summary, initiated by scribe, moves data from short term op storage to long term summary storage.

+While there are typically clients available to write the summary, there are many scenarios where there are no clients available.
+For example, there may be no clients to write a summary when there's an unexpected network outage or the only connected client suddenly disconnects due to low battery.